albertsango-Trimble/CrossSectionChecker/README.md

 3. Once loaded, the extension draws the alignment's centerline into the 3D view as a reference polyline, and shows a **chainage slider**.
-   Drag it (or type an exact value in the millimeter field) to move along the alignment; a section plane perpendicular to the alignment is generated live at that point.
+   Drag it (or type an exact value in the millimeter field) to move along the alignment; a section perpendicular to the alignment is generated live at that point.
-4. **Half-width** controls how far the cutting line extends to each side of the alignment (in mm) — effectively how wide a "window" the section plane covers, since a plane is infinite in the API but the alignment's local direction only makes sense near that chainage.
+4. **Half-width** controls how far the drawn line (and therefore the section box's position) extends to each side of the alignment — this only affects where the box is centered along the line direction, since the box's actual coverage along that axis is generous regardless (see "Slice thickness" above).

 Note: this is a general-purpose CSV-based alignment, not a live link to a specific alignment/road design object in your Trimble Connect project — the Workspace API doesn't expose civil alignment geometry directly, so exporting your alignment's points to CSV is the practical bridge.

-## Slice thickness

-By default the section isn't a single infinite cutting plane (which would just clip away everything on one side and leave the model looking cut in half) — it's a thin **slab**, 10mm thick by default.
-This is built from **two** opposing section planes, offset by half the thickness on either side of the drawn/chainage line:

-- A "near" plane facing one way, positioned half the thickness back from the line.
-- A "far" plane facing the opposite way, positioned half the thickness forward.

-Only the material between the two planes stays visible — everything else, on both sides, is clipped away.
-This gives you a true thin cross-section slice rather than a half-model cutaway.
-Change the **Slice thickness (mm)** field any time to make the slab thicker or thinner; it regenerates the section immediately.

 ## A note on "split screen"